-After the Sunken Garden, the path naturally leads you to an area overlooking the Ross Fountain.
-This all-season, dancing fountain is a special commemoration to Robert Ian Ross, Jennie and Robert’s Grandson who ran The Gardens for quite some time.
+As you leave the Sunken Garden, the path naturally leads you to an area overlooking the Ross Fountain.
+The fountain was installed in 1964 by Robert Ian Ross, Jennie and Robert’s grandson, to celebrate the 60th anniversary of The Butchart Gardens.

 From June through August, treat your senses to the stunning Rose Garden in full bloom.
-This garden offers spaces to “stop and smell the roses”, and the iconic Rose Arch offers the ideal backdrop for pictures.
+This garden offers spaces to “stop and smell the roses” and the Rose Arch offers the ideal backdrop for pictures.

 After the Rose Garden, you will find yourself surrounded by lush greenery in the tranquil Japanese Garden.
 With a West Coast influence, this peaceful space features Japanese landscaping techniques, an abundance of trickling streams and is your entryway to Butchart Cove.